Rami-hardware/FinalNano/README.md

 ## API
 We have used folllowing APIs:

-- Dark Sky for getting the weather information
+- weatherbit for getting the weather information
-- OpenCage for getting the latitude and longitude information
+- geonames for getting the city name and countries
 - Pixabay for getting the images of the place

 ## Offline Functionality